Voronenko/kong-compose-template/README.md

 ```

 Now lets protect our endpoind with auth0 authentication.
-We will need to get three additional parameters:
+We will need to get three additional parameters: client id, client secret and discovery file.
+All can be obtained directly from auth0.

 ```
 # Can be obtained at application settings page